 For students to be eligible for funding from Student Finance England, they must be studying on an eligible course at a provider registered with the Office for Students (OfS).
 The OfS is the new independent regulator for higher education in England and all higher education providers need to register with the OfS for their students to be eligible for student support in the 2019-20 academic year.
 The OfS will start publishing providers on its Register from July 2018.
 We have made an application to register and expect a decision by July/September 2018.
 No provider will be able to confirm whether student support is available until it has a decision from the OfS.
 Visit www.officeforstudents.org.uk for more information.

 Full cost courses

-There is no fee remission for any full cost courses; therefore, all learners must pay the full cost of the course as well as the administration fee.
+There is no fee remission for any full cost courses; therefore, all learners must pay the full cost of the course.
 A full cost course is one where the tuition fee charged to the learner covers all costs associated with the course, without claiming any public funding.